 page, then scroll down to the "Commission Notes" section).

 Trading fees aside, having access to trade what you want is also an important consideration.
 Both Fidelity Investments and Capital One Investing support Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, Fidelity Investments boasts an offering of 13204 compared to Capital One Investing's 1202 available funds.
 And, commission free ETFs deserve a mention, Fidelity Investments offers 91 versus Capital One Investing's total of 0.

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-Fidelity Investments nor Capital One Investing has virtual trading.
+Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
+Fidelity Investments offers virtual trading while Capital One Investing does not.
 For mobile trading, Both Fidelity Investments and Capital One Investing offer clients access to an iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Capital One Investing while clients at Fidelity Investments can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
-On the whole, when it comes to tools, research, and trading on the go, Fidelity Investments finished with awards for Best in Class Platforms & Tools, Best in Class Research and Best in Class Mobile Trading in 2016, while Capital One Investing came up with none of these.
+Online banking is also used by many clients, and multiple brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Capital One Investing while Fidelity Investments offers clients Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
+All things considered, when it comes to platform tools, research, and trading via smartphone, Fidelity Investments finished with awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2014, while Capital One Investing came up with none of these.

-Overall, Fidelity Investments comes out on top with 4.50 stars over Capital One Investing's 4.00 stars.
+Overall, Fidelity Investments boasts 4.50 stars versus Capital One Investing's 3.00 stars.